 - c.
 A drive-through penalty.
 The driver must enter the pit lane and re-join the race without stopping. - d.
-A ten-second stop-and-go time penalty.
-The driver must enter the pit lane, stop at the designated area at pit out for at least ten seconds and then re-join the race at the direction of the pit marshal.
+A 10-second stop-and-go time penalty.
+The driver must enter the pit lane, stop at the designated area at pit out for at least 10 seconds and then re-join the race at the direction of the pit marshal.

-If either of the four penalties above are imposed during the last five minutes, or after the end of a race, Article 15.4b) below will not apply and five seconds will be added to the elapsed race time of the driver concerned in the case of (a) above, ten seconds in the case of (b), thirty seconds in the case of (c), and forty seconds in the case of (d).
+If any of the four penalties above are imposed during the last five minutes, or after the end of a race, Article 15.4 (b) below will not apply and five seconds will be added to the elapsed race time of the driver concerned in the case of (a) above, 10 seconds in the case of (b), 30 seconds in the case of (c), and 40 seconds in the case of (d).

 - e.
 A time penalty. - f.
 A reprimand. - g.
 A drop of any number of grid positions at the driver's next race.
 If such a penalty is imposed for a race where grid positions were determined following split qualifying sessions, and cars are arranged on each side of the grid accordingly, the number of grid places a driver will drop on his side of the grid will be divided by two (rounded up if necessary). - h.
 Starting from the pit lane. - i.
-Deleting one or more lap times during qualifying practice. - j.
-Apply driver license points (see Article 17.4).
+Deleting one or more lap times during an official session. - j.
+Apply driver license points (see Article 17.4). - k.
+A drop of places in the classification of the competition.

-If any of the ten penalties above are imposed they shall not be subject to appeal.
+If any of the 11 penalties above are imposed they shall not be subject to appeal.

-- k.
-Disqualification from the results. - I. Suspension from the driver's next race or Event.
-However, if the suspension is a result of the accumulation of license points per Article 17.4, the suspension will not be subject to appeal.

-- m.
-Monetary fine. - n.
-A drop of places in the classification of the competition. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3a), b), c) or d), the following procedure will be followed: - a.
+- I. Disqualification from the results. - m.
+Suspension from the driver's next race or Event.
+However, if the suspension is a result of the accumulation of license points per Article 17.4, the suspension will not be subject to appeal. - n.
+Monetary fine. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3 (a), (b), (c) or (d), the following procedure will be followed: - a.
 The Stewards will give notification of the penalty which has been imposed to the Competitor concerned and, where possible, will ensure that this information is distributed via those outlined in Article 14.4. - b.
-With the exception of Articles 15.3(a) and (b) above, from the time the Stewards' decision is announced, the relevant driver may cross the start/finish line (the "Line") on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3d), proceeding to the designated area at pit out where he shall remain for the period of the time penalty.
+With the exception of Articles 15.3 (a) and (b) above, from the time the Stewards' decision is announced, the relevant driver may cross the start/finish line (the "Line") on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3 (d), proceeding to the designated area at pit out where he shall remain for the period of the time penalty.

-For the avoidance of doubt, the display of the Drive Through Penalty "Drive Through" will be repeated a maximum of two times.
+For the avoidance of doubt, the display or announcement of the Drive Through Penalty "Drive Through" will be repeated a maximum of two times.
 The Line may be crossed outside of the pit lane on the track a maximum of two times after the penalty is shown for the first time.